Yousef-8/Knowledge-Tracker/readme.md

 ### **Dashboard**
 - Shows recent topics and their coreesponding study logs
 - A chart that demonstartes how much time is spent one each topic
-- Topics and study logs can be deleted by the user.
+- Topics and study logs can be deleted by the user

----

 ## Installation & Setup
 1. Clone the repository